zeixcom/ui-element/docs-src/pages/components.md

 1. `el`: The component element instance.
 2. `{ all, first }`: An object containing two functions, `all` and `first`, which can be used to select elements within the component.
 See [Accessing Sub-elements](#accessing-sub-elements).

-Le Truc expects you to return an array of partially applied functions to be executed during the setup phase.
+El Truco expects you to return an array of partially applied functions to be executed during the setup phase.
 The order doesn't matter, as each function targets a specific element or event.
 So feel free to organize your code in a way that makes sense to you.

 Each of these functions will return a cleanup function that will be executed during the `disconnectedCallback()` lifecycle method.